Bassadin/Bassadin/README.md

 # Hi there 👋 Bastian here.

 I'm Bastian, a software developer from Germany.
-While my current focus is Full Stack Web Development, I've dabbled in Game Development, Embedded Programming, Home Automation and other directions of IT before.
+While my current focus is Full Stack Web Development (buzz word bingo, woop woop), I've dabbled in Game Development, Embedded Programming, Home Automation and other directions of IT before.
 I love to learn about new technologies and how they can be used to make life better for anyone.
+Clean and structured code is very important to me - we all experienced those times where we tried to understand old code far too often.

 [![Bassadin's github stats](https://github-readme-stats.vercel.app/api?username=Bassadin&show_icons=true&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)
 ###### _Github Stats by https://github.com/anuraghazra/github-readme-stats_